 The functionality is identical to the repairing step and is described in detail in the Repair chapter.
+In addition, there are a few additional displays under Visibilities, such as protective zone, dynamic contact and static contact.

 Tip: If you have forgotten to apply the cutter radius correction, you can activate it here once by clicking on the button.
 Automatic smoothing has also been integrated for the final finish.